Microwriter: Reception

 Despite a lack of similar products, the Microwriter was not a success, and ceased production in 1985.
 Microwriters were sold direct, in the USA the advertised price was US$499.00 which might have been too high for a successful product offering.
+A total of 13,000 devices were reportedly sold before the product's discontinuation.

 A cut-down version of the Microwriter, known as the "Quinkey", was sold as a keyboard add-on for the BBC Micro computer connecting via the analogue port.
 It came with a game that helped the user to learn the chords.
 There were two versions of the interface software, one optimised for entering BBC BASIC commands, the other for word processing.
-Later, drivers were created for the Amstrad CPC and PC1512 home computers that worked through the digital joystick ports, and a version for IBM PC's running MSDOS that used the IBM RS232 port control pins as a digital port for a 2x3 key matrix.
+Later, drivers were created for the Amstrad CPC and PC1512 home computers that worked through the digital joystick ports, and a version for IBM PC's running MS-DOS that used the IBM RS-232 port control pins as a digital port for a 2x3 key matrix.
 These saw limited use.

 Microwriter AgendA

 The Microwriter AgendA was one of the first PDAs.
-Released in 1989, it includes a set of small "conventional" keys arranged inside the half circle of a Microwriter chording keyboard with larger keys.
-It has 32k of storage, pluggable memory modules, a 4-line LCD screen, and advertised excellent build quality and long battery life.
+Released in 1989, it includes a set of small alphanumeric keys arranged inside the half circle of a Microwriter chording keyboard with larger keys.
+The alphabetic keys, in common with other organiser products of the era, are arranged from A to Z as opposed to employing a QWERTY or other typewriter layout.
+It has 32K of storage, pluggable memory modules, a 4-line LCD screen, and advertised excellent build quality and long battery life.
 It was designed for text-mode note-taking without a conventional desk or keyboard.
 In 1990 it was awarded the British Design Award.
+The Hitachi HD63A03Y, a reimplementation of the Motorola 6800, was used as the CPU.

 Interface cables were available for the common serial (RS-232) and parallel (printer) ports of the day.
 These use a "smart" cable connected to a single I²C bus on the AgendA.